sivkri/GeneExpression-MachineLearning/README.md

 # GeneExpression-MachineLearning

-Supervised Machine Learning for Gene Expression Analysis
-# Supervised Machine Learning for Gene Expression Analysis
+# Supervised Learning for Gene Expression Analysis

 This repository showcases the application of **Logistic Regression** and **Random Forest** for gene expression analysis.
 It automates data processing, model training, and evaluation.